-Choosing a backup solution that includes deletion protection can offer another line of defense.
+Choosing ransomware protection with a backup solution that includes deletion protection can offer another line of defense.
 Platforms that include excess deletion prevention or soft delete options (similar to a recycle bin) can ensure that even if ransomware manages to delete backup data, there is a fallback copy for recovery.
 Many vendors also offer write-once, read-many (WORM), or unmodifiable backups that cannot be modified or deleted — even by authorized personnel.

 4. Automate response

 Detecting and responding to a ransomware attack as soon as possible can help prevent contamination spread and make the recovery process easier.
 However, ransomware often enters the system and spreads quietly for 90+ days before a ransom demand.
 In addition, many threat actors specifically instruct ransomware to wait until everyone is out of the office for a holiday or the weekend before fully executing.

 A strong security posture with dedicated detection and prevention solutions in your primary environment can help prevent and detect ransomware.
 Backup solutions that monitor for anomalies in access or data patterns can alert you to possible ransomware attacks.
 But remember how bad actors wait until a long weekend before sending a ransom demand?
 Integrating your backup solution with SIEM and SOAR platforms automates the response process, so no one needs to be in the office or even see the alert to perform response activities like quarantining infected systems and snapshots to prevent contamination spread.
 Anomaly detection can also help you identify the best snapshot to use for recovery.